Arabeske (Schumann)

-Robert Schumann wrote his Arabeske in C major, Op.
-18 in 1839 when he was 29 years old, dedicating it to Frau Majorin Friederike Serre auf Maxen, to whom he also dedicated his Blumenstück in D-flat, Op.
+Arabeske in C major, Op.
+18 is a composition by Robert Schumann, written in 1839 when he was 29 years old.
+He dedicated it to Frau Majorin Friederike Serre auf Maxen, to whom he also dedicated his Blumenstück in D-flat, Op.
 19. In the autumn of 1838 Schumann had left Leipzig for Vienna.
 His relationship with Clara Wieck had reached a point of no return, as her father vehemently opposed anything that might interfere with his daughter's career as a pianist and strongly disapproved of Schumann as a possible son-in-law.
 Geographically yet not emotionally detached from Clara, he was able to communicate with her only through letters and in his own music.
 This has been proposed as an explanation for this work, which alternates passages of wistful longing with more robust, declamatory episodes.

 Background

 In Vienna, Schumann found himself beset by depression and professional disappointment.
 Nevertheless, he managed to create a few compositions of remarkable grace and beguiling charm, writing (as he put it) in a "lighter more feminine style".
 In his letter of 15 August 1839 to Ernst Becker, Schumann characterized both the Arabeske and Blumenstück as "delicate -- for ladies".
 He was influenced by Christian Schuburt's book on musical aesthetics, in which C major, the key of the Arabeske, was identified with the childish and simple, relegating more intense emotions to the sharped keys.
 Schumann wrote in the year of the creation of the Arabeske, "Never refer me again as Jean Paul II or Beethoven II […] I am willing to be ten times less than these others, and only something to myself."